-- A statement of purpose (there are questions to prompt your thoughts on the application)
+- A statement of purpose at least one page in length (there are questions to prompt your thoughts on the application)

 - Official transcripts from all universities you attended as an undergraduate.
 Applicants must submit official transcripts for all undergraduate and any graduate work.
 To be eligible for admission, your transcript must show an earned bachelor's degree or a bachelor’s degree in progress.
 Certified copies of transcripts are acceptable; faxed copies of transcripts are not considered official.
 If you attended Loyola University Chicago previously, you do not need to request transcripts; we have them on record.

 We accept about 18 students for each fall cohort.

 The GRE is not required for this program.

 For fall 2020 consideration, students are encouraged to submit their application materials as soon as possible.

 Students are typically notified within three weeks of submitting their application.
 Students are encouraged to follow up with the Program Director, Richelle Rogers, for more information.

 The Office of Student Financial Assistance can answer questions about financial aid policies and procedures, as well as provide important information on completing the Free Application for Federal Student Aid (FAFSA).

 In addition, various institutional and donor-funded scholarships along with external scholarship opportunities are available throughout the year.
 To apply for these opportunities, please visit LUC Scholarship Connect.

 There are also on-campus jobs available for graduate students.
 Admitted students can search for on-campus positions through Handshake.
 Jobs are open to those with and without Federal Work Study eligibility as well as to international students.
 Please visit Career Services for more information.